About Cayman Prep & High School (CPHS)

 French and Support for Learning in Literacy and Mathematics.

-Maximum Class Size: 25 (24 in KG) with all infant classes (KG to Year 2) staffed by a qualified teacher and a Learning Assistant.
-All Junior year classes (Year 3 to 6) are also staffed by a qualified teacher with Learning Assistant per year group (3 class entry in all year groups).
+Maximum Class Size: At Primary, 25 (24 in KG) with all infant classes (KG to Year 2) staffed by a qualified teacher and a Learning Assistant.
+All Junior year classes (Year 3 to 6) are also staffed by a qualified teacher with 2 x Learning Assistants per year group.

 After School Care: Provided daily for Primary School Students to 5.30pm.
 CI$10 for the first hour, CI$16 per afternoon session, maximum CI$260 per calendar month.